IUGR: What Is It and What You Should Know About It - Baby Chick

 • Stillborn

-The treatment plan for babies diagnosed with IUGR can vary from case to case, depending on how far along the pregnancy is and how severe the baby’s condition is.
+The treatment plan for babies diagnosed with IUGR can vary from case to case, depending on how far along the pregnancy is and how severe the baby’s condition is:7

-A doctor or midwife will keep track of the baby’s growth, conduct frequent ultrasounds, umbilical blood flow tests, and monitor the baby, placenta, and mother’s overall health regularly.
+• Keeping track of baby’s growth: A doctor or midwife will keep track of the baby’s growth, conduct frequent ultrasounds and umbilical blood flow tests, and monitor the baby, placenta, and mother’s overall health regularly.7

-Though it sounds obvious, this fact cannot be overstated enough.
+• A nutrient-rich diet for mom: Though this sounds obvious, we can’t overstate this fact enough!
 Pregnant mothers need to have a nutrient-rich diet.
-A diet that is high in vegetables, fruit, fiber, and probiotic foods benefits the mother and baby’s health.
+A diet high in vegetables, fruit, fiber, and probiotic foods benefits the mother and baby’s health.
 Diets high in those nutrients have been associated with a reduced risk of IUGR.6

-A mother may be given medications to improve placental blood flow or help treat another diagnosed problem contributing adversely to IUGR.
+• Conventional medications: A mother may be given medications to improve placental blood flow or help treat another diagnosed problem that contributes adversely to IUGR.

-If the infant’s lungs are mature and the placenta or in-utero environment cannot be improved, a doctor or midwife may deliver your baby early at 32-34 weeks gestation so she can get the nutrients and care your baby needs in a medical setting.
+• Induction or C-section: If the infant’s lungs are mature and the placenta or in-utero environment can’t be improved, a doctor or midwife may deliver your baby early at 32-34 weeks gestation so they can get the nutrients and care your baby needs in a medical setting.
+Depending on the severity of the growth restriction and testing, it may warrant delivery at even earlier gestational ages.7

 The cause of IUGR varies.
 In the case of chromosomal or genetic issues, it can be nearly impossible to prevent such a condition.
-However, when IUGR appears as a result of a mother’s poor health unrelated to genetics, it may be possible to prevent IUGR.
-Maintaining a nutrient-dense, high fiber diet, getting enough exercise and sleep, and lowering stress levels all contribute to greater maternal health and healthy fetal development.
+However, when IUGR appears as a result of a mother’s poor health unrelated to genetics, it may be possible to prevent it.
+Avoiding smoking, maintaining a nutrient-dense and high-fiber diet, getting enough exercise and sleep, and lowering stress levels all contribute to greater maternal health and healthy fetal development.7

-According to one study, maternal diets high in refined or processed foods were associated with poor pregnancy outcomes.6 But diets high in vegetables, fruit, and probiotic foods were associated with a reduced risk of FGR (IUGR) and other pregnancy complications.
+According to one study, maternal diets high in refined or processed foods were associated with poor pregnancy outcomes.
+Meanwhile, diets high in vegetables, fruit, and probiotic foods were associated with a reduced risk of FGR (IUGR) and other pregnancy complications.6

 Share